KarenHarley/KarenHarley/README.md

 - 💻 Programing is a hobby that I am very passionate about!
 - 🔭 I’m currently working on a few projects to enhance and practice my programing skills...
 - 🌱 As of now, I am learning the programming language Java.
-- 💬 Ask me about ANYTHING related to projects and programing with javascript.
+- 💬 Ask me about ANYTHING related to projects and programing with Javascript.
 - 📫 How to reach me: Email me at: karenharley88@gmail.com
 - ⚡ Fun fact: I love Animals, Reading, Music and Food!